Shuttle train: Commuter shuttle trains

-A shuttle train may be used to carry commuters, especially if at least one of the shuttle train's termini is an interchange station.
+A shuttle train may be used to carry commuters, especially if at least one of the shuttle train's stations is an interchange station.

 Japan

+Tokyo: The Tobu Daishi Line is a 1.0 km railway line consisting of two stations.
+Trains operate every 10 minutes with Nishiarai Station being an interchange station to the Tobu Skytree Line.

-During the morning rush hour, the Aichi Loop Line shuttle train runs over the Aichi Loop Line between Mikawa-Toyota Station and Shin-Toyota Station in Toyota, Aichi Prefecture, Japan.
+Nagoya: During the morning rush hour, a supplementary shuttle train on the Aichi Loop Line operates between Mikawa-Toyota Station and Shin-Toyota Station (3 stations, operating 07:30—09:00am every 15 minutes), to cater for large number of commuters interchanging from the Meitetsu railway lines at Toyotashi Station (adjacent to Shin-Toyota Station) travelling to the various Toyota manufacturing plants and commercial offices in the vicinity of Mikawa-Toyota Station.

-The northeastern end of the Tokyo Metro Chiyoda Line is single-tracked although the depot line runs in parallel.
-Trains serving the terminus are shuttles to the penultimate stop, Ayase.

-The first section of the Fukutoshin Line of the Tokyo Metro was named the 'New Line', with shuttle trains running express in parallel with the Yurakucho Line, between the Ikebukuro and Kotake-mukaihara stations.

-New Zealand

-A diesel shuttle train runs between Papakura and Pukekohe on the Southern Line in Auckland, New Zealand as this section of the line has not yet been electrified.
-Battery powered EMUs have been ordered and will replace the ADL/ADC class DMU shuttle in 2019.

 United States

-There are three shuttle services in the New York City Subway, as well as several other non-shuttle services cut back to shuttle portions during overnights.
+New York: There are three shuttle services in the New York City Subway, as well as several other non-shuttle services cut back to shuttle portions during overnights.
 However, of these services, only the 42nd Street Shuttle is a true shuttle that stops only at two locations.
 Five shuttle services were formerly run in the subway.

-The Yellow Line on the Chicago "L" originally ran as a nonstop shuttle from Dempster Street in Skokie to Howard Street in Chicago, offering connections to the Red and Purple Lines.
+Chicago: The Yellow Line on the Chicago "L" originally ran as a nonstop shuttle from Dempster Street in Skokie to Howard Street in Chicago, offering connections to the Red and Purple Lines.
 In 2012, an infill station opened on Oakton Street, no longer making the Yellow Line a true shuttle.

-NJ Transit's Princeton Branch, or "dinky", is a shuttle line.
+New Jersey: NJ Transit's Princeton Branch, or "dinky", is a shuttle line.